dbennell/citizen-radio/README.md

 - Creates consistent voice assignments so characters sound the same across episodes
 - Generates natural conversation between all participants

-For more control, create a file with the same base name as your prompt to customize parameters like episode length, style, and other settings. `.cfg.json`
+For more control, create a file with the same base name as your prompt and a `.cfg.json` extension to customize parameters like episode length, style, and other settings.
 ## Testing
 The project includes a comprehensive testing infrastructure with different types of tests: